-Decathlon, the world’s largest sporting goods retailer addressed real estate constraints in physical stores in Asia, increasing the customer’s product visibility in-store by integrating Scandit’s barcode scanning solution with their customer app.
-A self-checkout app, it provides customers access to all Decathlon products, making shopping convenient with fast and accurate barcode scanning – increasing in-app purchases to 30 percent of digital sales in Singapore and 90 percent in India.
+Decathlon, the world’s largest sporting goods retailer, addressed real estate constraints in physical stores in Singapore, increasing the customer’s product visibility in-store by integrating Scandit’s barcode scanning solution with their customer app.
+A self-checkout app, it provides customers access to all Decathlon products, making shopping convenient with fast and accurate barcode scanning – contributing to approximately 15 to 25 percent of in-store transactions in Singapore.

 Decathlon has over 1,647 stores across 1000 cities in 57 countries, and more than 5000 products across 80 sport categories.
-The company’s stores in Asia are predominantly centrally located in shopping malls where real estate costs are prohibitively high – making it a challenge to stock and sell their growing range of products in existing large stores, and smaller format ones, both in Singapore and India.
+The company’s stores in Singapore are predominantly centrally located in shopping malls where real estate costs are prohibitively high – making it a challenge to stock and sell their growing range of products in existing large stores and smaller format ones.
+As a result, they wanted to explore sustainable solutions to help them maximize floor space.

 ON-DEMAND WEBINAR Smartphone Scanning in Retail – Featuring Decathlon Singapore Find out more